sanity-io/sanity-plugin-workflow-example/README.md

 }
 ```

+### Intended content operations with this plugin

+A content creator composes a new document of one of the configured Schema types.
+The document is a "Draft", but not automatically added to the Workflow.

+The creator clicks the "Begin Workflow" Document Action to create a new "metadata" document and add the document to the first State in the Workflow.
+Using the default States, the document is now "In Review".

+The document is now visible in the Workflow Tool.
+The creator can drag and drop the document to the next State in the Workflow, "Changes Requested".
+Other users may be "assigned" to the document.
+In the default State configuration, only an assigned user can move the document into the final "Approved" state.

+An administrator can move the document into Changes Requested or Approved.

+With the document now Approved, a user may also return to the document and Publish it, by whatever means that make sense to your use case.
+Such as scheduled publishing or migrating it to a new dataset.

+Once the Workflow is complete, the metadata can be removed by using the "Complete Workflow" document action.

-## Differences from the Sanity Studio v2 Workflow Demo
+### Differences from the Sanity Studio v2 Workflow Demo

 This plugin is largely based on the original Workflow Demo built into a Sanity Studio v2 project.
 The major differences are:

 * This plugin can be more easily installed and configured, not just code examples built into a Studio project
-* Documents must "opt in" to and be removed from the Workflow, in the previous version all documents were in the workflow which would fill up the interface
+* Documents must "opt-in" to and removed from the Workflow, in the previous version all documents were in the workflow which would fill up the interface
-* User Roles and Assignment can affect the Workflow.
-Set rules to enforce which States documents can move between, and if being assigned to a document is required to move it to a new State
+* User Roles and Assignments can affect the Workflow.
+Set rules to enforce which States documents can move between and if being assigned to a document is required to move it to a new State
 * Ability to filter Schema types and assigned Users

 ## License